ktrama/jekyll-now/_posts/2018-03-30-DravImproveTree.md

 tags: [BI]
 ---

 In this post, I will focus on improving the inferred Dravidian tree.
-Until now, the binary characters are modeling on loss or gain of cognates.
+Until now, Dravidian trees are inferred using binary characters that model loss or gain of cognates.
 In terms of historical linguistics, loss or gain of cognates is **lexical replacement** whereas, historical linguists also consider phonological divergence within cognate words.
-For instance, within cognates, sound change is an important aspect that can be used in calculating likelihood of a tree.
-Moreover, this step would increase the amount of information used to estimate the likelihood of a tree.
+For instance, within cognates, sound change is an important aspect that can be used to calculate likelihood of the tree.
+Moreover, this step would use all the available information in a wordlist to estimate the likelihood of a tree.
 I will use a method introduced by Gerhard Jäger in his [Global-scale phylogenetic linguistic inference from lexical resources](https://arxiv.org/pdf/1802.06079.pdf) paper.

 ## Quality of the inferred trees